Guide to Fruits and Vegetables that Grow in Shade

 a driveway garden in partial sun

 My driveway garden is in partial sun, nestled between two houses.
+You can still enjoy vegetable gardening if you have some shade.

 A vegetable garden is a great cure for perfectionism.
 In home gardens we often have less-than-perfect conditions.
 So what!